Children on Campus Policy

 - the relevant Pro Vice-Chancellor, Deputy Vice-Chancellor or equivalent where the complaint is about a student

-- the Director of Human Resources and Employment Relations where the complain its about a staff member.
+- the Director of People and Capability where the complain its about a staff member.

 - Serious and/or repeated complaints may be referred for resolution under the Staff Code of Conduct, with respect to staff, or the Student Discipline Regulations, with respect to students.